Securitas AB: Operations

 In general, the group operates under the brand Securitas for all business segments.
-However, sales to consumers are made under the Verisure brand in all countries except Spain and Portugal.
 Specialized services including due diligence, background checks, security assessments, brand protection, intellectual property protection, executive protection, investigations, cyber surveillance, computer forensics, social compliance and IT security are performed worldwide under the brand "Pinkerton."

 These operations are reported as part of the North American business segment.
 There are three operations centers in North America: Toronto, Ontario, Parsippany, New Jersey and Westlake Village, California.
 The Swiss market is an exception to the name, in that general security services are provided under the brand Protectas.